The state of the College of Engineering

-On August 23, 2021, the College welcomed back over 1,300 students to campus for the start of the fall semester.
+On August 23, 2021, the College welcomed back about 1,400 students to campus for the start of the fall semester.
 Fall classes are currently being delivered via a mix of online, hybrid, and face-to-face formats, in a semester that is being viewed as a transitional semester for the university.
 Under the leadership of Dean Brennon Morioka, faculty and staff remain committed to serving their students and providing the same quality education while adjusting to ever-changing conditions, such as the COVID-19 Delta variant.

 SAVE THE DATE!

 Join the College for the following events in fall 2021.
 You may learn more about these and other events by visiting www.eng.hawaii.edu/allevents.

 - Leadership Seminar Series, presented by the Hayashida Family – join us for these 1-hour virtual conversations with inspirational local leaders, from 11:00-12:00 each month.
 September 3: Micah Kane; October 1: Keiki Pua Dancil and Ka’iu (Leslie) Kimura; November 5: Lori Kahikina and Ed Sniffen; December 3: Jennifer Sabas.

 - Fall Career Day, virtual and on campus – 2 sessions!
 Tuesday, September 21 from 9:00-12:00pm online and Friday, September 24 from 1:00-4:00pm at Holmes Hall.
 Employers, students, and alumni may register to participate through the above event website.

 - College of Engineering Faculty & Staff Awards Ceremony – Friday, September 17 from 2:00-3:00pm via livestream from Holmes Hall.

 - Fall Convocation – Friday, December 17 at 5:30pm.
 More details to come.

 Read on for highlights from the college for the 2020-2021 academic year.